 This fellowship is best suited for general surgery residents at the level of PGY-3 or greater who are interested in a career in pediatric surgery, and post-graduate surgeons seeking an additional year of research and experience in preparation for training in pediatric surgery.

-For more information, please visit Goals and Expectations for Pediatric Surgery Research Fellows.
+For more information, please visit Goals and Expectations for ECMO/Pediatric Surgery Research Fellows.

 The academic faculty of the Emory Division of Pediatric Surgery are engaged in more than 50 active research projects.
 Since 2014, our faculty have averaged over 30 peer-reviewed publications per year and dozens of regional, national, and international podium presentations.

 The variety of research projects in the division offer multiple opportunities for rewarding mentorship.
 Examples of our research activity include: